-‘Leading the way as a CTO’ with Eric Bowman, CTO at TomTom
+‘Leading the Way as a CTO’ with Eric Bowman, CTO at TomTom

 In the latest episode of ‘Beyond the Code’, Host Kovid Batra engages in a thought-provoking discussion with Eric Bowman, Chief Technology Officer at TomTom.
 He is also an advisory Board Member at reputed companies such as Banxware, momox GmbH, and Tradler.
 The heart of their conversation revolves around leading the way as a CTO.